Bursaries and Scholarships

 This bursary is provided in line with our Standalone Pledge to assist eligible estranged students.
 You could be eligible to apply for a bursary of up to £500 for each year of study at the University of Suffolk.

-The University of Suffolk is offering two Scholarships (one undergraduate and one postgraduate) for students who are seeking asylum in the UK, and who are not eligible to receive financial support from Student Finance England.
+The University of Suffolk is offering two undergraduate scholarships for students who are seeking asylum in the UK, and who are not eligible to receive financial support from Student Finance England.